Shellyspike/Primo/Primo.Office.MyOffice_en.md

 ### "Text" Section

-All the components listed below are added to the working area inside the **MyOffice Text** element.
+All the elements listed below are added to the working area inside the **MyOffice Text** element.
 This container connects to the MyOffice Text application.
 If the specified file does not exist, a new one will be created.
 The **MyOffice Text** element includes the following properties:

 1. **Table**:
    - Codepage